GlobalFishingWatch/GFW_technical_documentation/VIIRS-AIS-matching.md

-This table contains the AIS/VMS vessel's IDs (`ssvid`) corresponding to each VIIRS detection.
-Each row of this table is corresponding to VIIRS detection.
+Each row of this table is corresponding to VIIRS detection and this table also contains the AIS/VMS vessel's IDs (`ssvid`) corresponding to each VIIRS detection.

-This table was created from the VIIRS detection after excluding [the South American noise](VIIRS-noise-filter).
+This table was created from the VIIRS table after excluding [the South American noise](VIIRS-noise-filter).
 Thus, **this table can also be used as noise-free VIIRS table**.

 # Repository